appsquickly/typhoon/README.md

 So anyway, at the time Google/Guice brought that argument up, it was partially successful.
 Because, back then around 2008 we were still in the midst of a hangover after ___everyone___ had to have XML on their product sales-pitch in the early 2000s.
-(And the funny thing is, it's a little ironic that we were all seemingly unaware of being caught-up in the sebsequent ___annotation craze___ that followed!).
+(So its funny and ironic that we were all unaware about being caught-up in the sebsequent ___annotation craze___ that followed!).
 The good old builder with a new hammer, looking for a nail thing.
 I think we're over both of those phases now, and in the words of
 <a href="http://en.wikipedia.org/wiki/Bruce_Lee">Bruce Lee</a> -- _"Annotations are annotations, and XML is XML"_.